Deutsch: Krill / Español: Kril / Português: Krill / Français: Krill / Italiano: Krill

 Harvesting krill must be carefully managed to prevent negative impacts on marine ecosystems, as they are a crucial food source for many marine animals.
 Overfishing could disrupt the balance of ocean life, particularly in the Antarctic where krill populations are essential.
 The industry is regulated by organisations such as the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) to ensure sustainable harvesting practices.

-Some individuals may also experience allergic reactions to krill, especially those with shellfish allergies.
+Some individuals may also experience allergic reactions to krill, especially those with Shellfish allergies.
 It is important to check for potential allergens when consuming krill products.

 Similar Terms